 - cover being supplied is genuine insurance and not, for example, an uninsured guarantee or warranty (see paragraphs 2.2 and 3.7)

 - the risk covered by the insurance is that of the customer and not the risk of the supplier of the goods or services

-For example, a landlord may take out insurance on a building he’s renting out that covers damage to the building which he is liable to repair under the terms of the rental agreement.
-If he passes on the cost of the insurance to his tenants, the additional amount charged in respect of insurance will follow the VAT liability of the property rental services and won’t be exempt as insurance because it is the landlord’s risk that is covered by the insurance and not the tenant’s (that is the landlord who is named as the insured party on the contract).
+For example, a landlord may take out insurance on a building they’re renting out that covers damage to the building which they are liable to repair under the terms of the rental agreement.
+If they pass on the cost of the insurance to their tenants, the additional amount charged in respect of insurance will follow the VAT liability of the property rental services and will not be exempt as insurance because it is the landlord’s risk that is covered by the insurance and not the tenant’s (that is the landlord who is named as the insured party on the contract).